-You can remove CloudShell Colony's permission to access your Azure account, at any point in time, directly from your Azure Portal.
-By deleting your Azure account from CloudShell Colony, you remove the CloudShell Colony management layer in Azure.
+You can remove CloudShell Colony's permission to access your Azure account at any time.
+This is done by deleting your Azure account from CloudShell Colony as well as several Azure resources that were created for that account.

 To delete your Azure cloud account from CloudShell Colony:

 - Remove the cloud account from CloudShell Colony:

 - On the required cloud account's row, click the Actions menu () and select Delete.

 The account is removed from CloudShell Colony.

 - Delete the Active Directory application:

 - Login to Azure Portal using your Admin credentials.